mdjahidhasan009/DevOps_Note/AWS/aws_rds.md

 ### Availability & durability
 #### Multi-AZ deployment
-Select "Don't create an Aurora Replica"
+Select "Create an Aurora Replica or Reader node in a different AZ (recommended for scaled availability)"

 * Create an Aurora Replica or Reader node in a different AZ (recommended for scaled availability)
 * Don't create an Aurora Replica

 ### Connectivity
+#### Compute resource
 Compute resource select "Don't connect to an EC2 compute resource" from the "Compute resource" section.
+* Don't connect to an EC2 compute resource
+* Connect to an existing EC2 compute resource

 Network type select "IPv4" from the "Network type" section.
 Virtual private cloud (VPC) select "default VPC" from the "Virtual private cloud (VPC)" section.
 Public access select "Yes" from the "Public access" section to access the RDS instance from the internet.
 VPC security group (firewall) select "Create new" from the "VPC security group (firewall)" section and enter "SG_created_by_RDS_For_Aurora" as "New VPC security group name", "Availability Zone" as "No preference".

-## Read replica write forwarding
+### Read replica write forwarding
 Keep unchecked "Turn on local write forwarding" as default.

-## Database authentication
+### Database authentication
 Keep all those unchecked as default.
 * IAM database authentication
   * Authenticates using IAM database authentication.